No special requirements.

-The student, future physics teachers posseses adequate knowledge and comprehension of mechanics and methodological applications of this knowledge.
+The student, future physics teachers posseses adequate knowledge and comprehension of thermodynamics and optics and the methodological applications of this knowledge.

 This knowledge allows for independent choice of methodological approach, demonstration and laboratory experiments, composition od tests for evaluation and assessment of knowledge and for correctness in oral assesment of knowledge in this field.

 The student has developed scientific consideration and is abble to apply the consideration for specific tasks related to the work in the classroom.
-The sdtudent is able to guide his pupils to construct hypothesi and to test them experimentally in mechanics.
+The student is able to guide his pupils to construct hypothesi and to test them experimentally in thermodynamics and optics.

-The students is familiar with relation of mechanics to other fields, and is able to adapt the methodology approches used for mechanics to other fields.
+The students is familiar with relation of thermodynamics and optics to other fields, and is able to adapt the methodology approches used for these fields to other fields.

 Laboratory help assists lectures and laboratories.